-Issues - Prevention and Education 1.
-2. Engage community (youth included) and professionals reflective of Palm Beach County to participate, increase awareness, and ensure ongoing voice and choice.
-3. Foster partnerships among schools, mental health organizations, healthcare providers, and community groups to create a network of support for youth mental health.
-4. Support/enhance integrated services in Palm Beach County schools.
-5. Support various outlets in community locations that are easily accessible for youth to express and receive support for their behavioral health needs including the arts, exercise, parks, etc. 6.
+3. Support/enhance integrated services in Palm Beach County schools.
+4. Support various outlets in community locations that are easily accessible for youth to express and receive support for their behavioral health needs including the arts, exercise, parks, etc. 5.
 Advocate for family trainings and programs in schools and community-based spaces (recreation centers, religious institutions, grassroots organizations) where families are already.
-7. Rethink how providers can be available to deliver services so they are inclusive and meet the diverse needs of the community.
-8. Develop non-traditional supports, like peer-to-peer support, to enhance the care system, offer more paths to help, and combat workforce shortages.
-9. Support campaigns like the Get Your Green On campaign to spread awareness, encourage open discussion about mental health and trauma, and destigmatize challenges.
-10. Educate on Adverse Childhood Experiences (ACEs) and the need for trauma-informed care.
-11. Emphasize the importance of coping and self-care plans in building resilience.
-12. Support behavioral health technicians' curriculum for high school students and promote MH and SUD professional internships.
-13. Expand and support mental health first aide with a goal of one in fifteen citizens in Palm Beach County trained in MHFA, youth MHFA, or other versions.
-14. Why 1.
-Too many residents are overdosing or dying as a result of substance use disorders.
-2. Tailored education, prevention and interventions will provide residents with a better understanding of warning signs of mental and substance use disorders.
-How (strategies) 2022 Status 1.
-Develop prevention programs at different levels (individual, family, school, faith-based 1.
-IP organizations) that are tailored to specific target population needs.
-2. IP
+6. Rethink how providers can be available to deliver services so they are inclusive and meet the diverse needs of the community.
+7. Develop non-traditional supports, like peer-to-peer support, to enhance the care system, offer more paths to help, and combat workforce shortages.
+8. Support campaigns like the Get Your Green On campaign to spread awareness, encourage open discussion about mental health and trauma, and destigmatize challenges.
+9. Educate on Adverse Childhood Experiences (ACEs) and the need for trauma-informed 10 care.
+Emphasize the importance of coping and self-care plans in building resilience.
+11. Support behavioral health technicians' curriculum for high school students and promote MH and SUD professional internships.
+12. Expand and support mental health first aide with a goal of one in fifteen citizens in Palm Beach County trained in MHFA, youth MHFA, or other versions.
+Accountability 1.
+Track trainings and activities provided and detail type, target audience, number of participants, and outcomes achieved, demographics of participants, location of activity and feedback from community.
+2. Track community readiness activities and detail assessments conducted, target community, and any outcomes achieved.
+Track progress and completion of the Strategic Prevention Framework.
+4. Track progress and completion of other prevention and education strategic objectives.